nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 ## `std/macros` and AST
-- New module `std/genasts` containing `genAst` that avoids the problems inherent with `quote do` and can be used as a replacement.
-  Use `-d:nimLegacyMacrosCollapseSymChoice` to get the previous behavior.
+- New module `std/genasts`, see description above.
 - The required name of case statement macros for the experimental `caseStmtMacros` feature has changed from `match` to `` `case` ``.
 - Tuple expressions are now parsed consistently as `nnkTupleConstr` node.
 Will affect macros expecting nodes to be of `nnkPar`.
 - In `std/macros`, `treeRepr,lispRepr,astGenRepr` now represent SymChoice nodes in a collapsed way.
+  Use `-d:nimLegacyMacrosCollapseSymChoice` to get the previous behavior.
 - Made custom op in `macros.quote` work for all statements.